boniolp/boniolp.github.io/_pages/publi.md

 ---

 * John Paparrizos, Paul Boniol, Themis Palpanas, Ruey Tsay, Aaron J. Elmore, Michael J. Franklin. **Volume Under the Surface: A New Accuracy Evaluation Measure for Time-Series Anomaly Detection.** Proceedings of the VLDB Endowment (PVLDB) Journal, 2022.
+[More info...](https://www.researchgate.net/publication/363485317_Volume_Under_the_Surface_A_New_Accuracy_Evaluation_Measure_for_Time-Series_Anomaly_Detection)

 ---